-Acquisition of ownership rights ver immovable property
+Acquisition of ownership rights over immovable property

 Ownership and other rights with regard to immovable property must be State registered.
 A right to possess and use immovable property arises as soon as its sale and purchase agreement is notarized (with the exception of rights, which are created on the basis of a court order or other resolution in legal force and not subject to appeal).
 A right of disposal, however, does not arise until the property is state registered.
-Currently, the registration is carried out by the State Registry Service of Immovable Property (the Registry Service).
-The Registry Service is charged with recording the ownership and other rights to immovable property in the state register and the compilation and maintenance of a unified register of immovable property.
+Currently, the registration is carried out by the "State Cadastre and Registry of Immovable Property" Public Legal Entity under the State Service on Property Issues (the